top of page

 jcrawford@pacific.edu

 As an electronic music musician for more than 50-years, I work to composed music that lives outside of the electronic music mainstream.
 When needed, I begin by creating the sound of the instruments using complex forms of analog and/or digital synthesis.
 Many of my presets and samples are of my own design.
 My presets are in some cases melodic, and in others, clearly synthesized.
 My samples are usually granulated and warped with playback speeds changing over time.
-The result of the instruments I create maybe recognizable, or perhaps intangible, but certainly impossible to recreate acoustically.
-Recently, I have been experimenting with sample instrument libraries like Native Instrument’s Kontakt 8.
+The result of the instruments I create maybe recognizable, or perhaps intangible, but certainly impossible to recreate with acoustic instruments, or performed in real-time.
+Recently, I have been experimenting and working with sample instrument libraries such as Native Instrument’s Kontakt.
 Even then, I develop my own instrument presets using the samples NI provides.
-Whatever the case, creating, and then using my original presets and samples is something I strive for within my work.
+Whatever the case, the original presets and samples I create are very authentic, which is what I strive for within my work.

 About Prof Jeff